 Today’s "Co-Pastor"—A Slightly Growing Trend

 Someone asked us recently about the role of co-pastor in North American churches.
-The idea has been practiced for hundreds of years, although in quite limited form.
+The idea has been practiced for decades, although in quite limited form.
 The core idea is “one who shares the duties of a pastor.”
 More specifically co-pastors are “ministers who are called and installed with equal responsibility for pastoral ministry,” as one denominational policy manual states it.

 Here’s how I would group — and evaluate — current usages of co-pastor.